 It had been a place of wealth and luxury.
 Prize-winning horses and cattle were raised on its fertile pastureland.
 Racehorses, draft horses, and fancy ponies filled the place.
 There were even Shetland and Icelandic ponies that had traveled across the globe to come here.
 Having been one of millions of girls that grew up with an obsession for horses; imagining those ponies scampering on the land made me smile.

-All these threads started coming together, to slowly form an idea for a name.
-The theme of water, and of horses, and of our love for all things creative, brought to remembrance the story of Pegasus.
+All these threads finally started coming together to slowly form an idea for a name.
+The themes of healing, of water, of horses, and of our love for all things creative and growing, brought to remembrance the story of Pegasus.
 Finally the name became clear.
 It would be a place of Heliconian Muses, where waters of inspiration would flow, and healing plants and trees would be grow.

 It would be The Spring House.